AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 The sketch works with current Arduiono IDE 1.9.13 and ESP32 board version 1.0.5.

-In IDE you have to select:
+In the IDE you have to select:
 - Board: ESP32 Wrover Module
 - Partition scheme: Huge APP...